 For up to date information on things happening at ABJ, please follow us on Instagram @ABJCounsellors

-Two counsellors make up the counselling team at ABJ, Mrs. Glass and Miss St. Amand, as well as our Family Wellness Worker, Mrs. Michelle Horon.
+Two counsellors make up the counselling team at ABJ, Mrs. Glass and Miss St. Amand, as well as our Family Wellness Workers, Mrs. Kim Baulme and Mrs. Brittany Tames.

 Welcome to Student Learning Services

 The Inclusive Learning Services Department at ABJ is proud to offer unparalleled support in a variety of areas where we look to assist our student population as best we can in varying capacities.
 We want you to feel as confident as possible as you journey through our building so please don’t hesitate to contact one of the counsellors with regard to the following areas:

 We provide a safe space where confidential discussions of personal concerns or problems can occur that may be interfering with student well-being or school performance.
 Issues may include but are definitely not limited to: anxiety, self-esteem, substance abuse, depression, grief and loss, self-harm, personal health and safety, family and peer relationships, stress and conflict management, addictions, social media.

 The counselling team will meet with you many times periodically throughout the year in large groups, small groups, and individually to help with your course selections and your individual program planning, to ensure that you meet your graduation requirements and help you plan and meet your desired post-secondary prerequisites.

 We work with the students of ABJ to help you establish your career goals and encourage you to explore areas and occupations of interest.
 We arrange for a plethora of individuals and institutions to come in house to give you additional information to help direct you down your chosen career path and will inform students of any and all pertinent out of school opportunities as they arise.